Confusing Information: Coconut Oil, Clogged Pores And Acne Skin

 Why the confusion on Coconut Oil as it pertains to acne?
-Because there are those that believe it clogs pores and creates more acne and those that believe it cleanses and improves skin with acne.
+Because there are those that believe it clogs pores and creates more acne, while there are those that believe it cleanses and softens sebum plugs on the skin, unclogging pores, whereby improving skin with acne.

 Divided Camps Over The Use Of Coconut Oil Used In Skin Care

 Whether it comes from an Esthetician, Medical Doctor promoting their own line of products, or your best friend, it will all depend on their belief of any ingredient they deem suspect creating a perfunctory list of the "bad" ones (natural or synthetic) without relating it to any scientific peer reviewed study to support their theories.

 Coconut oil is no different since what is lacking in their dislike for it, is the research to determine the accuracy of that dislike as it pertains to the variables in coconut oil processes.
 There are differences in coconut oil in fact, and it does matter in regard to those differences and the benefits skin can receive when using this ingredient by itself or mixed in your favorite skincare formula.

 Some claim the fractionated version of coconut oil is superior because they believe since it remains liquid at room temperature it won't clog pores.
 So their reasoning stands, the version of coconut oil which remains solid up to room temperature is what will clog pores because it is too thick and heavy.
 Unfortunately, this is not supported in science but simply a visual example of viewing them side by side.

 Since the human body is 98 degrees or higher then the solid form will never reach a level of thickness equal to what you see in a jar at room temp.
 So this reasoning does not fly, especially when an excellent unrefined version is the consistency of water once melted.
 Hardly pore clogging to say the least!